serleno8/Aiostreams/README.md

 > [!IMPORTANT]
 > Torrentio is disabled on the public instance!

-[ElfHosted](https://elfhosted.com/) have been kind enough to host a [community instance of AIOStreams](https://aiostreams.elfhosted.com/configure).
+[ElfHosted](https://elfhosted.com/) have been kind enough to host a [community instance of Scrapie](https://scrapie.elfhosted.com/configure).

 This community instance does have a ratelimit in place, but it is unlikely you will reach it.
-It also avoids the ratelimits of ElfHosted addons like Comet and MediaFusion as AIOStreams' requests to these addons are routed internally.
+It also avoids the ratelimits of ElfHosted addons like Comet and MediaFusion as Scrapie' requests to these addons are routed internally.
 However, other non-ElfHosted addons may rate limit the community instance.

 ### Deploying your own instance